What is the Life Expectancy of a Manufactured Home?

 - HUD inspects manufactured homes

 Unlike site-built homes, the wood and metal that goes into a new manufactured home have been safely stored inside a building.
-The boards, panels, piping and metal frame that dislike water only experience outdoor weather when they’re complete.
+The boards, panels, piping, and metal frame that dislike water only experience outdoor weather when they’re complete.
 Site-built homes have materials outside in the elements as the home is being built.
 Mobile homes are held to a higher standard for quality and safety than ever before.

 Purchasing power for manufactured homes